gtrainor/recipes-and-ratings-analysis1/README.md

 This project focuses on understanding patterns in two datasets: recipes and ratings posted on Food.com since 2008.
 Recipes play a crucial role in shaping our meals, our days, and sometimes even our well-being.
 Beyond taste and satisfaction, having access to healthy recipes that properly fuel and fulfill one’s nutritional needs is vital for daily life.
 In this project, we aim to answer the central question: "What are the key factors that determine whether a recipe is 'healthy'?"
 This question matters because understanding the attributes of healthy recipes can empower individuals to make informed choices, leading to better health outcomes.
 Additionally, it can help food enthusiasts, nutritionists, and recipe creators craft meals that align with diverse dietary needs and preferences.

-## Recipe:
+**Recipe:**
-> the first dataset, which has 83782 rows and 12 columns.
+> The first dataset, which has 83782 rows and 12 columns.
 Every row pertains to a unique recipe (below doesn't show all of the columns in the dataset, just a few.)

 | Name                          |    ID  | Minutes | Contrib ID | Submitted   | Tags                              | Nutrition                  | Steps | Ingredients Count | Description                                 |
 |-------------------------------|--------|---------|------------|-------------|-----------------------------------|---------------------------|-------|-------------------|---------------------------------------------|